secretstartups/handbook/architecture/workflow/index.html.md

    1. Entails a MR against the `doc/architecture/blueprints` directory in GitLab project and its corresponding discussion
    1. Outlines the scope of the problem, its solution, and the expected needs to solve the problem long-term
    1. When ready, the MR is assigned to the Engineering Leader that will make the appropriate decisions for merging
-   1. Once merged, a link to the blueprint is added to the Architecture Roadmap
+   1. Once merged, one of the DRIs adds a link to the blueprint to the [Architecture Roadmap](/handbook/engineering/architecture/roadmap) Handbook page

 ### Getting things done